-If you haven't taken MOCA-Peds yet you might be wondering how it all works.
+If you haven't taken MOCA Peds yet you might be wondering how it all works.
 How different is the format from the proctored exam I’ve taken before?
+What MOCA Peds questions do I need to be prepared for?
 And, most importantly, what is the MOCA Peds passing score?

-You’ve come to the right place, because we’ve gathered everything you need to know in this comprehensive guide to the new Maintenance of Certification Assessment for Pediatrics.
-Plus, we've got a handy sidekick to keep with you during your open-book assessment: QuickRef for 2021 Learning Objectives.
+You’ve come to the right place, because we’ve outlined five quick, must-know facts about the Maintenance of Certification Assessment for Pediatrics.
+Plus, we've got a handy sidekick to keep with you during your open-book assessment: QuickREF for 2023 MOCA Peds Learning Objectives.

 Why Was MOCA Peds Started?

 During the exam, you’ll get 20 questions per quarter based on the 45 learning objectives for that year.
-You can answer them at any time over the quarter, but don’t forget!
+You can answer them at any time over the quarter, but don’t forget to finish!
 Any questions not answered by the end of the quarter will be marked incorrect.
-Once you start a question, you have 5 minutes to answer it, and you cannot come back to the question once you submit your answer.
+Once you start a question, you have five minutes to answer it, and you cannot come back to the question once you submit your answer.
 After submitting, you’re told whether you got it right or wrong.
 Plus, you get the rationale behind the correct answer and references to support it.